 Is being vegetarian just as good and effective as it is to be vegan?
-Is it just as good for animals, Earth and our health?
-These are the sort of question I had in my mind before I embraced a plant-based diet and a vegan lifestyle.
+Is it just as good for animals, Earth, and our health?
+These are the sort of questions I had in my mind before I embraced a plant-based diet and a vegan lifestyle.
 If you are curious to find out the difference, you are in the right place.

 Vegans embrace the lifestyle of not only rejecting consuming animals flesh and animal-derived products but also seeking the way to exclude the use of commodities, clothing, household products, cosmetics made from animals or animal-derived materials.
 Veganism as a whole is to live an ethical way of excluding all forms of animal exploitation including visiting places that used animals for entertainments.

 Vegetarianism may be adopted due to various reasons: due to religious, health or simply due to financial or cultural reasons.

 Vegetarianism differs because it generally does not seek to exclude animal-derived products such as dairy, eggs, honey and wool.
 Most vegetarians don’t use products that are produced as a direct result of animal slaughter such as leather.
 Most vegetarians are unaware that animals are slaughtered for the purpose of leather and assume it’s derived as a result of the meat industry.